Top 12 Wellness Teas

 There’s a lot to like about green tea and the benefits it can deliver.
 It’s packed with antioxidant polyphenols that fight free radicals, and research says it may help promote cardiovascular health and support cognitive function, all while giving you an energy boost!1

-The energy-boosting effects in green tea are due in part to its caffeine content, but that’s not all.
+The energizing effects of green tea are due in part to its caffeine content, but that’s not all.
 According to studies, the catechin polyphenols in green tea play a role in increasing energy.2

 Rich in antioxidants, black tea is one of the most-consumed teas on the planet.
 Black tea contains caffeine and is great for an energy boost, but studies show that compounds in black tea may have an insulin-enhancing effect, leading to an additional boost to energy beyond the effects of caffeine.3 Insulin helps carry sugar within the body to muscles where it can be used as energy.